AvirFrog/Mir-Us/docs/cookbook.md

         [Mir-Us]  'get_mirna' found 1235 results in 0.052002 seconds
         ```
 ### Genomic search
-As it turned out, that we have to narrow down the search.
+As it turned out, we have to narrow down the search.
 Let's say we have been given some instructions that specifies some genomic features:

 - chromosme 8 must be searched
 - results must be from the minus strand
 - search must be conducted from 6000000th nucleotide upstream